Abraham Lincoln: The Only US President to Obtain a Patent

 Getting In The Game With Football-Themed Intellectual Property

-Whether you're cheering on a team or just attend football parties for the snacks, intellectual property rights have played a significant role in influencing the game.
-Read on below to learn more about the classic patents that have helped football become the sport it is today.
+Whether you're cheering on your home team or attending football parties for the snacks, intellectual property rights have played a significant role in influencing the game.
+Read on below to learn more about the classic patents that have helped football become the beloved sport it is today.

 Helmet Head Impact Tracking and Monitoring System